discrete-notes/discrete-notes.github.io/_posts/2020-05-05-network-decomposition-4.md

 take your weak decomposition, make the nodes of each component act like in a centralized algorithm (by gathering the whole topology of the component and simulating), and make them compute a strong decomposition of the component itself.
-For example take a component of weak diameter with color yellow, the nodes of this component a strong network decomposition of this component, in some sense the nodes of this component now have $\log(n)$ shades of yellow.
+For example, take a component of weak diameter $O(\log(n))$ with color yellow; these yellow nodes compute a a strong network decomposition of the component, and now the nodes have $\log(n)$ shades of yellow.
 In total this makes a strong decomposition with $O(\log^2n)$ colors.

 ![](assets/refined-decompo-1.png){: .center-image width="90%"}|![](assets/refined-decompo-2.png){: .center-image width="90%"}|![](assets/refined-decompo-3.png){: .center-image width="90%"}